bjornmeansbear/lectureScripts/ASustainableDesigner.md

 # A Sustainable Designer?

+Thanks for the introduction.
+I'm kristian bjornard.
+I'm going to talk about "Sustainabilitists" -- that is, those interested in creating sustainability.

+It's normal to talk about modernists, post-modernists, conceptual minimalists...
+These are artistic and design ideologies that have formal

 a question meant to inspire a body of works: “What does sustainable graphic design look like?"

 1. SGD looks the same